huyhuynh408/dboards/README.md

 ## Design

-This app can also be used to store/tag other items like schemas.
+This app can also be used to store/tag other items like schema.

 ![design](public/design.png)